 Unlike a HELOC, which allows you to draw out money as you need it, a second mortgage pays you one lump sum.
 You then make fixed-rate payments on that sum each month until it’s paid off.
-It essentially is the same as your first mortgage, only instead of getting a house, you get an influx of cash.
+It essentially is the same as your first mortgage, only instead of using the loan proceeds to purchase a house, you get an influx of cash.

 When to consider home equity financing

-Typically, HELOCs are used for home improvements such as a new roof, updated kitchen, refurnished basement and other projects of that nature.
-This is because HELOCs give you flexibility to use as much or as little of the line of credit as needed.
-This flexibility lets you pay for materials and work as your project unfolds, whether you prefer weekend projects or longer term renovations.
+Typically, home equity lines and loans are used for home improvements such as a new roof, updated kitchen, refurnished basement and other projects of that nature.
+HELOCs give you flexibility to use as much or as little of the line of credit as needed while you improvements are in process.
+This flexibility lets you pay for materials and work as your project unfolds, whether you prefer weekend projects or longer-term renovations.

-Neither a HELOC or a second mortgage should be taken lightly – although they both provide an immediate cash infusion, they both also increase the amount of debt payments you’ll owe each month.
-There’s also a certain amount of risk involved because these loans are secured by the house.
-If you don’t make your HELOC or second mortgage payments on time, you could lose your home.
+Neither a HELOC nor a second mortgage should be taken lightly.
+While they both provide an immediate cash infusion, they both also increase the amount of debt payments you’ll owe each month.
+There’s also a certain amount of risk involved because these loans are secured by your home.
+If you don’t make your HELOC or second mortgage payments on time and go into default, you could lose your home.

-If you’re considering a HELOC or a second mortgage, download this infographic, and talk with a trusted financial partner.
-He or she can help you better understand your situation and decide which option is best, or if there’s a better route to take.
+If you’re considering a HELOC or a second mortgage talk with a trusted financial partner.
+He or she can help you better understand your situation and decide which option is best, or if there’s a more strategic route to take.